MichaelSkowronek/MichaelSkowronek/README.md

 My focus is on Machine Learning.

-I also have a Bachelor's degree in Mechanical Engineering (and separately Computer Science, to avoid confusion).
+I also have a Bachelor's degree in Mechanical Engineering (In addition to my CS-Bachelor).

-Fitting this perfectly, I have a job on a project which does research on combining Machine Learning and Control Theory.
+Fitting this perfectly, I'm working on a project which does research on combining Machine Learning and Cybernetics.

 You can reach me at michael.skowronek.91@gmail.com.